 Hibiscus flowers bring a touch of the tropics to your home interior or exterior.
-Most varieties are warm season plants but there are some hardy perennial specimens suitable for United States Department of Agriculture zones 7 or 8.
+Most varieties are warm season plants but there are some hardy perennial specimens suitable for USDA Plant Hardiness zones 7 or 8.
 The plants are easy to grow in slightly moist soil and full sun sites.

 While they have few problems with pests, sucking insects can cause distorted foliage and make hibiscus leaves all sticky.
 This is honeydew on tropical hibiscus or perennial plant leaves.
 It can cause sooty mold and problems for plant’s photosynthetic process.

 A tropical hibiscus with sticky leaves or your hardy perennial in the garden with sooty black moldy leaves, both have the same problem.
 The honeydew on tropical hibiscus and perennials causes a gummy coating, which can be host and fuel to fungal spores that cause the sooty mold fungus.